acumos/system-integration/z2a/INSTALL.md

 # Change directory
 cd $ACUMOS_HOME/z2a

-# Using the vi editor (substitute with your editor of choice)
-# Add hostname or hostname:port to proxy.txt ; if necessary
-vi ./0-kind/proxy.txt

 # Choose one of the following methods to create a global_value.yaml file

 # Method 1 - example values